Stigant/Disaster-Project/README.md

 ## Model:

-The aim of the model is to determine which if any disaster related categories it is falls into.
-Messages may be a part of any category, and they are said to be related if and only if they are part of at least one category.

-For a problem of this kind, it is much more important that messages are flagged up than some extra are incorreclty identified as important, so it is natural to try and improve recall at the expense of precision.
+For a problem of this kind, it is much more important that relevant messages are flagged up than some extra are incorreclty identified as important, so it is natural to try and improve recall at the expense of precision.
 On the other hand, a model which is too imprecise is functionally useless.
 By splitting the task into two we are afforded more control over this tradeoff.

 The model therefore breaks into the following parts: